 (b) Principal Office Records.
 To request any of the records in 1.3 "At Principal Office" above, the owner must make the request for the records in writing.
 The owner is entitled (1) to view or copy the records in person during regular business hours at the association's principal office if the owner makes the request at least five business days beforehand, (2) to receive the records electronically as provided in 2.1.2 above, or (3) to receive hard copies of the records as provided in 2.1.2 above.
 See Section 16-6a-1602.

-(c) All Other Records, Proper Purpose Required for Certain Records.
-To request the association’s “appropriate accounting records” or the membership list (specifically, a list of the names and addresses of the association's members in alphabetical order and showing the number of votes each member is entitled to): (1) the request by the owner must be made in good faith and for a proper purpose, (2) the owner must describe with reasonable particularity the purpose and the records the owner desires to inspect, and (3) the records must be directly connected with the described purpose, and (4) the owner must make the request at least five business days in advance.
+(d) Proper Purpose Required for Certain Records.
+To request the association’s “appropriate accounting records” or the membership list (specifically, a list of the names and addresses of the association's members in alphabetical order and showing the number of votes each member is entitled to): (1) the request by the owner must be made in good faith and for a proper purpose, (2) the owner must describe with reasonable particularity the purpose and the records the owner desires to inspect, (3) the records must be directly connected with the described purpose, and (4) the owner must make the request at least five business days in advance.
 "Proper purpose" means a purpose reasonably related to the member's interest as a member of the association.
 The owner is entitled (1) to view or copy the records in person during regular business hours at a reasonable location specified by the association, (2) to receive the records electronically as provided in 2.1.2, or (3) to receive hard copies of the records as provided in 2.1.2.
 See Section 16-6a-1602.

 2.2 HOA Response.

 - Within five calendar days, an association must comply with a request by an owner for the governing documents, the most recent approved minutes and the most recent budget and financial statement (which are the records described in 1.1 above).